carlosmouracorreia/AsyncMemoryControllersPython/README.md

-# AsyncUtils Python - Showcase
+# AsyncMemoryControls With Python and Observability Showcase

 Simple containerized webserver and observability setup with increasing on-demand memory allocation and metrics control - e.g a memory control simulator

 What this app does now:
-- Has a container with a Python Flask API control center and simple queue process
+- Has a container with a Python Flask API control center and simple queue process - using sync python
 - Has a container that exposes Docker Stats via another Flask web-server
 - Has a container with Grafana Observability Tools and another with Prometheus Metrics Server